Floor Play and Tummy Time

 Early failure to succeed is an important lesson.
 It encourages us to strive harder, learning through experience.
 Nature has it all worked out, and all we need to do is follow baby’s lead.

-When baby first starts to walk, he will often plop back down, as he learns to coordinate his legs , and they slowly become stronger.
+When baby first starts to walk, they will often plop back down, as they learn to coordinate their legs, and they slowly become stronger.
 Lucky the ground is so close, and his fall is softened by a thick nappy.
-It’s only through making these mistakes, and getting up again, that he will learn perseverance, and the benefits of trying again, until he finally achieves his goal of upright motion.
+It’s only through making these mistakes, and getting up again, that they will learn perseverance, and the benefits of trying again, until they finally achieves their goal of upright motion.

 Early Development as Preparation for Classroom Learning